goodeggs/coffeescript-style-guide/README.md

 Annotation types:

-- `TODO`: describe missing functionality that should be added at a later date
+- `TODO`: describe missing functionality that should be added at a later date.
+TODO can be optionally named: `TODO (lei): ...`
-- `FIXME`: describe broken code that must be fixed
-- `OPTIMIZE`: describe code that is inefficient and may become a bottleneck
-- `HACK`: describe the use of a questionable (or ingenious) coding practice
-- `REVIEW`: describe code that should be reviewed to confirm implementation

 If a custom annotation is required, the annotation should be documented in the project's README.